interphased/ryankent.ca/src/lib/content/posts/utilizing-native-html-elements.md

   import Disclosure6 from '$lib/components/demo/details-summary/Disclosure6.svelte';
 </script>

 When developing for the web you should always look to implement existing, native, semantic elements and features before adding unnecessary third-party code or reinventing the wheel.
-It's the same reason we don't scrolljack the window anymore: users want to consume the content in the most familiar and least obtrusive way possible.
+It's the same reason we don't scroll-jack the window anymore: users want to consume the content in the most familiar and least obtrusive way possible.
 Since your users could be using any device from the last decade, with any screen size, or maybe even without a screen using a screen-reader, how can we keep up with all the latest features required to support these options?
 The answer is to use existing native HTML elements as a solid foundation.

 The base of any feature you work on should closely resemble an existing HTML element.
 This makes sure all the work browser developers put into the HTML renderer can be used as a starting, and maybe even finishing point.